sbb-design-systems/lyne-components/docs/CODING_STANDARDS.md

 #### Access modifiers

-- Use `public` keyword as it is the recommendation by TypeScript.
+- Use `public` keyword as it is recommended by TypeScript.
 - Use `private` when appropriate and possible, prefixing the name with an underscore.
 - Use `protected` when appropriate and possible with no prefix.